Entropy contraction of the Gibbs sampler under log-concavity: Introduction

-\paragraph{Structure of the paper} After introducing some notations and the required assumptions on the potential $U$ (Section \ref{sec:notation_background}), we state our main result (Section~\ref{sec:main}).
+After introducing some notations and the required assumptions on the potential $U$ (Section \ref{sec:notation_background}), we state our main result (Section~\ref{sec:main}).
 Its proof is postponed until Section~\ref{sec:proof_main}.
-Before that, we review the implications of entropy contraction in terms of mixing time and spectral gaps (Sections \ref{sec:mix_times} and \ref{sec:spectral_gap}), the tightness of our bound (Section~\ref{subsec:tightness}) and discuss the computational implications of our main result (Section~\ref{section:computational_cost}).
+Before that, we review the implications of entropy contraction in terms of mixing time, spectral gaps and Brascamp-Lieb inequalities (Sections \ref{sec:mix_times} and \ref{sec:spectral_gap}), the tightness of our bound (Section~\ref{subsec:tightness}) and discuss the computational implications of our main result (Section~\ref{section:computational_cost}).
 Section \ref{sec:non_strongly_convex} analyzes the non-strongly convex case, when $\lambda = 0$.
 Finally, we move to extensions of our results to Metropolis-within-Gibbs schemes (Section~\ref{sec:MwG}) as well as Hit-and-Run and other variants (Section~\ref{sec:extension_HR}).